When you learn how to do Vipassana meditation technique you will see inside your mind.

 - It can be challenging to maintain focus for extended periods.
 If your focus wanders, offer your mind support.
 You can do this by saying to yourself, “My breath is rising… rising.
 Pausing.
 And now falling.”
 Describing the movement of your breath in this way will help you to maintain focus.
 Alternatively, regain your focus by using these breathing meditations.

-- If your mind creates thoughts, simply tell yourself, “I am thinking” and then re-aim your mental focus on your breathing.
+- If your mind creates thoughts, simply tell yourself, “I am thinking” and focus on breathing.

 - At times you will also notice sensations that occur in the body.
 Perhaps you feel an itch in your legs, or a tingling at the back of your neck.
 Label these sensations by describing the way the sensation feels.
 If you feel a warm air moving over your wrist, for instance, mindfully observe that sensation and say “warm movement.”
 This is just an example.